dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 ## Context API

 The `Context` API has been available for a while but in experimental mode. _React 16.3_ ships with an ergonomic Context API that supports static type checking and deep updates.
-This API solves the challenge most developers experience, that makes them quickly reach out for [Redux](https://redux.js.org).
+This API solves the challenge most developers experience which is the complexity of passing data from child to parent and back and make them quickly reach out for [Redux](https://redux.js.org).

 Check out this example below: